WEAVING AT PMSS – BEGINNINGS

 The processing of wool is just one of the complex tasks involved with Appalachian textiles.
 There is another even more arduous series of processes associated with the flax plant.
 When Katherine Pettit came to Pine Mountain she met “Aunt” Sally Creech.
 In Aunt Sal she had one of the finest weavers and spinners as an accomplice in her search for “kivers.”
 But, she also had a consummate teacher.
 Aunt Sal was the wife of William Creech, the farmer whose vision of a school caught the imagination of Pettit and whose land formed the basis of the physical site for the Pine Mountain Settlement School.
 Uncle William grew flax and harvested it to process linen thread.
 Katherine Pettit provided him with the seeds.

 When Pettit arrived in the valley she met families with names like Creech, Boggs, Turner, Couch, Combs, Coots, Day, Hall, and more, suggesting that the population was heavily indebted to England in its origins.
-A study of family names could shed light on possible English or Irish or Scotch origins of textile practice, but unlike tracing ballads or dances, or pageants, the trail for textile arts is not well developed and families migrated to all areas of the British Isles.
-Yet, the production of linen thread, an enormously labor intensive and complex process had been passed along to Uncle William and Aunt Sal.
-They knew the processes.
-Just how their processes compare to European practice invites further study.
-Uncle William certainly saw an opportunity to pursue his farming interests and to combine this with the practice of weaving.
-Labor in the nearby school was available to him but he also had a sincere desire to improve the production of farm land, to educate, generally, and he, like Aunt Sal, was a consummate teacher.
-It is clear that he shared these interests in common with Katherine Pettit.
+A study of family names could shed light on possible English or Irish or Scotch origins of textile practice, but unlike tracing ballads or dances, or pageants, the trail for textile arts is not well developed.
+English families migrated to all areas of the British Isles but it is well-known that many Scots migrated to Ulster where they took up the practice of flax farming and production.
+However the practice arrived in the Appalachians, the production of linen thread, an enormously labor intensive and complex process was passed along to Uncle William and Aunt Sal.
+They knew the processes but the depth of their knowledge is difficult to determine.
+Just how their processes compared to European practice invites further study.

-The raising of flax and its processing for the weaving of linen cloth is another long education and another story.
-It is evident, however, that farming and weaving and education make good partners, whether, wool, flax, or cotton, “Summer Weave”, “Snail’s Trail,” or Virgil, or Longfellow, the threads come together.
+The raising of flax and its processing for the weaving of linen cloth is another long weaving story.
+It is evident, however, that farming and weaving and education all make good partners.
+Whether, wool, flax, or cotton, “Summer Weave”, “Snail’s Trail,” or “Virgil”, or “Longfellow”, the threads come together.
 It is true that the partnership of farming and weaving can be found repeated throughout the world, but the patterns derived from those partnerships are as diverse as the cultures that created them.
+Pine Mountain’s contributions to a weaving history are many and the contributions of Appalachia have their roots firmly planted in the long histories the earliest families brought to the region whether European, African, American Indian, or South American, or other cultures.
+There is strong evidence of cultural mixing in both practice and patterns and the research field waits for those who want a rich research project.

 CRAFT WORKSHOPS AT PINE MOUNTAIN SETTLEMENT SCHOOL